changeworld/azure-docs.ja-jp/articles/azure-sql/database/scripts/sql-data-sync-sync-data-between-sql-databases.md

               "",
               "")

-# create a new sync group
+# create a new sync group (if you use private link, make sure to manually approve it)
 Write-Host "Creating Sync Group "$syncGroupName"..."
 New-AzSqlSyncGroup -ResourceGroupName $resourceGroupName -ServerName $serverName -DatabaseName $databaseName -Name $syncGroupName `
     -SyncDatabaseName $syncDatabaseName -SyncDatabaseServerName $syncDatabaseServerName -SyncDatabaseResourceGroupName $syncDatabaseResourceGroupName `
-    -ConflictResolutionPolicy $conflictResolutionPolicy -DatabaseCredential $credential
+    -ConflictResolutionPolicy $conflictResolutionPolicy -DatabaseCredential $credential -UsePrivateLinkConnection | Format-list

 # use if it's safe to show password in script, otherwise use PromptForCredential
 # $user = "username"